sonic-net/DASH/documentation/general/design/dash-high-level-design.md

 ### A day in the life of a DASH packet

 > [!NOTE] TBD - Engineering help needed.

-Some of the info from Kristina's *sanitized* doc.
+> Add link to the SDN packet pipeline document when ready.
+See PR [dash-sdn-and-packet-transform-documentation-update](https://github.com/Azure/DASH/pull/125).

 ### A day in the life of a DASH SDN controller

 > [!NOTE] TBD - Engineering help needed.

-### A day in the life of a DASH container
+### A day in the life of a gNMI container

 > [!NOTE] TBD - Engineering help needed.